Kractero/hare/src/lib/posts/junkdajunk.md

 - The rarity lowest bid indicates to skip junking based on the card's rarity and configured lowest bid.

-- The maximum bank threshold cauindicates to skip JDJ if the nations bank exceeds the specified amount.
+- The maximum bank threshold indicates to skip junking if the nations bank exceeds the specified amount.
+  A value of `-1` means JDJ will never skip.

+- Junk Up To threshold indicates to skip junking after the specified amount of cards have been junked.
   A value of `-1` means JDJ will never skip.

 ### Recommended Usage